chaoxu/blog/potential-startups.md

 - cool dashboards
 - [NSFW] Replicate reddit's r/tipofmypenis.
 The idea is to make it automatic, where people give photos of porn stars/links to videos, and the algorithm suggest who the actor might be.
 - Pseudocode that type checks.
+- A easy to use interface for maintaining a directed graph.